daronphang/programming-resources/design-patterns/architectural/SOLID.md

 ## Liskov Substitution Principle (LSP)

 LSP states that child classes or subclasses must be substitutable for their parent classes or super classes.
-In other words, the child class must be able to replace the parent class.
+In other words, the child class must be able to replace the parent class, without it having to know that they are objects of a subclass.

+A classic example of this violation is when subclasses override concrete methods of their parent classes, leading to silent errors in code.

 ## Interface Segregation Principle (ISP)